 That's how the old man put it!
 Well Mark, the devil was plum wore out, so he just tossed in his chips and quit the game.
 The Lord was so proud of Job that he restored all the old man's children and his house and his camels and sheep and he gave him over twice as many cattle as he had before.
 And Job lived a hundred and forty years happy as a bird dog and finally died being old and full of days."

 Mark thought about what I had just said.
 "Makes our troubles look kind of piddlin' don't it?"

-And yes, ironically, Hollywood's desire to depict the Old West as a place that lacks all humanity shows just how out of touch Hollywood is to the rest of the country.
+Those are not the traits which Hollywood wants to sell these days.
+Instead they focus on the seedy, the greedy, and the worse of the worse in human nature trying to make people believe that we are all essentially bad.
+And yes, ironically, Hollywood's desire to depict the Old West as a place that lacks all humanity shows just how out of touch Hollywood is to the rest of the country and truth history.

 Whether Hollywood likes it or not, the 50's and 60s version of Lucas McCain is what America really wants and needs right now.
 America needs to see how tough our forefathers really were, and maybe find inspiration in knowing that we too can persevere and win in the battle of keeping the Devil at bay -- no matter how bad things get.